hashicorp/vault/website/source/guides/plugin-backends.html.md

 Plugin backends utilize the [plugin system][plugin-system] to enable third-party secret and auth methods to be mounted.

-It is worth noting that even though [database backends][database-backend] operate under the same underlying plugin mechanism, they are slightly different in design than plugin backends demonstrated in this guide.
-The database backend manages multiple plugins under the same backend mount point, whereas plugin backends are generic backends that function as either secret or auth methods.
+It is worth noting that even though [database secrets engines][database-backend] operate under the same underlying plugin mechanism, they are slightly different in design than plugin backends demonstrated in this guide.
+The database secrets engine manages multiple plugins under the same backend mount point, whereas plugin backends are kv backends that function as either secret or auth methods.

 This guide provides steps to build, register, and mount non-database external plugin backends.